bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 | Description | REQUIRED.
 HPLC recovery fractions (the fraction of activity that gets loaded onto the HPLC).                                                                                     |
 | Units       | REQUIRED.
 Unit of recovery fractions (e.g. "unitless") |

-### The "WholeBlood" section
+### Radioactivity in whole blood
 This section may be omitted if whole blood measurements of radioactivity were not made.
 It contains information regarding sampled whole blood data.
+If whole blood measurements are available by a discrete sampler e.g. using a COBRA counter, they should be added to the *recording-blood_discrete.tsv and the values below should be added to the *recording-blood_discrete.json.
+If whole blood measurements are available by a continuous sampler e.g. using an Allogg autosampler, they should be added to the *recording-blood_continous.tsv and the values below should be added to the *recording-blood_continous.json.

 | Field name  | Definition                                                                                                      |
 | :---------- | :-------------------------------------------------------------------------------------------------------------- |